aws/aws-sdk-pandas/docs/source/scale.rst

 You can switch back to non-distributed mode at any point (See `Switching modes <scale.rst#switching-modes>`__ below).

 Initialization of the Ray cluster is lazy and only triggered when the first distributed API is executed.
-At that point, SDK for pandas looks for an environmental variable called ``WR_ADDRESS``.
+At that point, SDK for pandas looks for an environment variable called ``WR_ADDRESS``.
 If found, it is used to send commands to a remote cluster.
 If not found, a local Ray runtime is initialized on your machine instead.
 Alternatively, you can trigger Ray initialization with: